Cloud vs On-Premise Infrastructure: Which Is Better for Your Business?

 Accessibility and flexibility

 Applications and data are accessible from anywhere, supporting remote work and ensuring high availability.
+For businesses with teams spread across multiple locations or employees working from home, this is a practical advantage that directly impacts productivity.

 Benefits of on-premise infrastructure